CuriosityWeekends/lab/reports/report_2025-july-june.md

 - **School Praveshanolsavam**
   The humanoid robot was used to amuse and welcome children at the School Praveshanolsavam in Kasaragod.

+- **STEM Week Talk at KV1 Kasaragod**
+  Delivered a talk on "STEM Education and Career Opportunities" to students of Kendriya Vidyalaya 1, Kasaragod on June 28.
+  The school has an Atal Tinkering Lab and request us to conduct a workshop on robotics and electronics in the coming months.

 ---

 ## Side Projects in Progress